 Give yourself the gift of balanced wellness.

 Our wellness is tested this time of year.
 There are celebrations to attend, errands to run, the end-of-year grind at work (that just scratches the surface).
 It is easy to forget about our health.
-Proper wellness maintains our energy and mood, helping us keep up with the extra demands of the season.
+Here at Nollapelli, we know that proper wellness maintains our energy and mood, helping us keep up with the extra demands of the season.
+Even if we are resting well on our soft bedding, there never seems to be enough time in the day during the holiday season.
 Here are three ways to find balance during the holiday hustle.

 Use a grounding exercise to treat overwhelming thoughts.